Does mysticism mandate theism? Or can one be an atheistic mystic? Is mysticism either theistic or atheistic, or something else?

 I suggest that the translation of the Book of Mormon was Joseph Smith's alchemical Magnum Opus, or "Great Work," a transmutation of his own base desires for materialistic gold and treasure into the highest spiritual realizations of human atonement in God consciousness, and a realization or awakening of eternal life in his Self, even theosis, which he continued to preach for the rest of his life.

-An addition to the BHT, about whether only one person may be a prophet who prophecies, or if many people may be, at the same time.
+An addition to the BHT, about whether only one man may be a prophet, or if many people may be, at the same time.

 We awaken in Christ’s body